mkyleUD/Caviness-HPC-Intro/_episodes/07-resourses.md

 waiting to match what you asked for.

 ## Benchmarking `pi-serial.py`
-Lets to a look at the three serial-jobs that we submitted in the last lesson.
+Let's to a look at the three serial-jobs that we submitted in the last lesson.

 ```
 {{site.host_workgroup_prompt}} cd /lesson-files/serial